Sleepless in… practically everywhere???

 I was 18, in Italy, on a school-sponsored trip with that pompously misnamed group for American teens who earn As and Bs, the National Honor Society.
 I stayed up writing all night, and the next morning, on little more than impulse, I decided to go for it.

 When I finally went home, a week after entering the hospital, I had prescriptions and appointments with a psychologist and a psychiatrist.
 The psychologist believed I was not crazy.
 She and my parents argued with the psychiatrist about the medication, who eventually agreed to first wean me off an anti-psychotic by transitioning me to an anti-depressant, and then to wean me off of the anti-depressant entirely.
 This process lasted four months.
 Before the sleepless nights, I had been a strong test taker, and I never felt nervous while writing.
 On the contrary, writing had been one of the few tasks that gave me confidence, even calm.
 But in the middle of a standardized test in May, I shook with anxiety and asked to leave the room.
-(I later finished the test by myself under the supervision of a guidance counselor.)
+(I later finished the test by myself under the supervision of a guidance counsellor.)
 In June, night after night, I sat down a write a research paper, and my head pounded and swirled.

 No doctors or psychiatrists suggested that this had all happened because of sleep deprivation.
 They were sure it was something endemic that had caused the hallucinations and the existential rambling.
 I spent much of that summer alone, learning to trust my mind again by reading and writing and speaking with my family.
 I left for college in the fall, off medication, unsure of how my foray into sleep deprivation and its ensuing madness would affect me, and I worried it would creep up on me again.
-In the nine years since then it has not.
+In the nine years since then, it has not.
 I feel like I might have more trouble concentrating, but it’s unclear whether this trouble stems from sleep deprivation, or from that vortex of distraction, the Internet.

 It’s a long read — but very worth it.